AbhijeetBaruah/HotelMongoDbSpring/README.md

 # HotelMongoDbSpring
-A basic SPRING BOOT APPLICATION performing CRUD operation based on Hotel Management
+A basic SPRING BOOT APPLICATION performing CRUD operation in a Mongo database based on Hotel Management